Hugh McLeod (Canadian minister): Early years

 Hugh McLeod was born April 23, 1803, in Rhitongue, Sutherland, Scotland.
 In 1822, he started his education at King's College, Aberdeen and The Hall of Edinburgh.
 McLeod acquired a Master of Arts degree in 1826.
 He continued to study theology at King's College until 1830.

 In 1831, McLeod was licensed to preach by the Presbytery of Tongue in Church of Scotland.
 In 1832, he was ordained and inducted as minister of Melness and Eriboll.
 In 1836 he was inducted to the Gaelic Church of Edinburgh after being assigned there by the Presbytery of that city.
-After several years, McLeod moved to Logie Easter, Rosshire.
+After several years, McLeod moved to Logie Easter, Ross-shire.

-In 1841, McLeod married Catherine Ross, the daughter of the Reverend Hugh Ross of Fearn, Rosshire.
+In 1841, McLeod married Catherine Ross, the daughter of the Reverend Hugh Ross of Fearn, Ross-shire.

 On May 18, 1843, in Edinburgh, McLeod was one of 450 Scottish ministers who left the Church of Scotland in what became known as the Disruption of 1843".
 They established the Free Church of Scotland.